vezzolter/DSA/DataStructures/Queue/Queue.md

 ## Some of the Most Well-Known Use Cases
 - **Scheduling** — in scenarios, where it is convenient to represent each element as a node and make decisions based on the order (by priority, arrival time, or other criteria); e.g. task scheduling, traffic management.
-- **Buffering** — in various systems, where incoming data packets are stored temorarily before being processed; e.g. user input, layers of BFS algorithm.
+- **Buffering** — in various systems, where incoming data packets are stored temporarily before being processed; e.g. user input, layers of BFS algorithm.
 - **Resource Allocation** — in resource allocation systems, where resource access based on predefined criteria such as priority, fairness, or availability; e.g. how CPU controls the resources, game mechanics with resources.